SuperCityTree/MergeImages/readme.md

 # MergeImages

-Create a combined image from multiple images using PHP.
+Create a new image merged from the images with PHP.

 By cabenitez <cabenitez83@gmail.com>

 ### Features
-  - Suport JPG, JPEG, PNG, GIF and remote images.
+  - Suport JPEG, PNG, GIF and remote images.
-  - Create an new PNG image with transparent background.
   - Easy installation.
-  - Display combined image on the screen.
+  - Display on the screen.
   - Allows you to save the result to a file.
+  - Create an new PNG image with transparent background.

 ### Requirements